-dmavfield@womenscenter.org

-https://playitsafe.org/show.php?name=aboutus\playitsafe
+dmayfield@womenscenter.org

+https://playitsafe.org/show.php?name=aboutus playitsafe

-This evidence-informed body-safety curriculum is multi-tiered for educators, schools, youth organizations and faith-based institutions, differentiated by age.
+Description: This evidence-informed body-safety curriculum is multi-tiered for educators, schools, youth organizations and faith-based institutions, differentiated by age.
 Play it Safe!® was created by the professionals at The Women's Center of Tarrant County, which offers a continuum of services to inspire, teach, and empower women and families to overcome violence, crisis and poverty.
 This program teaches children how to identify all manner of abusive behavior, take action against it, and report.
-There is a lesson for each grade, containing an age-appropriate Flash Drive and script.
+There is a lesson for each grade, containing an age-appropriate video and script.
 The pre-K session is approximately 30 minutes.
 Each elementary grade session lasts 45 minutes to an hour.
-Available add-ons for older grades contain information on internet safety, harassment, and bullying.
-There are three middle school sessions, which have components on sexting and cyberbullying, and two high school sessions which focus on emotional, physical and sexual dating violence.
-A Parent Portal, launched in 2019, provides parents with general information about child abuse, and how to respond to a disclosure.
+The scripts for older elementary grades contain information on internet safety, harassment, and bullying.
+There are three middle school sessions, which have components on sexting and cyberbullying, healthy relationships and abuse of power; and two high school sessions which focus on emotional, physical and sexual dating violence.
+A Parent Portal, launched in 2019, provides parents with general information about child abuse and how to respond to a disclosure.
 The Portal helps parents talk with their children and teens on ways to keep their bodies safe.
-Movies and Parent Guides are available for download rental.

-Target: Students PreK-12, parents, educators

-Content: DVDs, scripts and coloring books are available in hard copy or online.
+The age-appropriate videos are for rent and a Parent Guide is available for download when a video is rented.
+Target: Students PreK-12, parents, educators Content: USB flash drives for the videos, scripts and coloring books are available in hard copy or online.
 Dolls and coloring books are included in the cost for pre-K through 2nd grade.

-Cost: Online + Hard copy:

-Pre-K through 2nd grade \$329 each (4 different age-appropriate curricula is available, each with a unique movie and script) Printable script & online streaming access to the movie for a year; Printable coloring book; One set of Joe & Suzy dolls; One printed spiral-bound script and 1 USB flash drive; 25 bound coloring books in either English or Spanish

-3rd Grade through High School - \$229; Printable script & online streaming access to the movie for one year; One printed bound script and USB flash drive.
-There is an annual renewal fee of \$25 for online streaming access required for each program purchased to maintain access to online streaming of the movie, coloring books and printable script.
+Cost: Online + Hard copy: Pre-K through 2nd grade \$329 each (4 different age-appropriate curricula are available, each with a unique video and script) Printable script and online streaming access to the video for a year; Printable coloring book; One set of Joe and Suzy dolls; One printed spiral-bound script and 1 USB flash drive; 25 bound coloring books in either English or Spanish.
+3rd Grade through High School \$229; Printable script and online streaming access to the video for one year; a printed bound script and USB flash drive.
+There is an annual renewal fee of \$25 for online streaming access required for each program purchased to maintain access to online streaming of the videos, coloring books and printable script.
+Online Only: Pre-K through 2nd grade - \$229 each for Printable script and online streaming access to movie for one year; Printable coloring book; One set of Joe and Suzy dolls mailed after purchase.
+Third grade through High School - \$179 each for Printable script and online streaming access to the video for one year.
+To maintain online access to printable scripts, coloring books and videos you are required to pay an annual renewal fee of \$25 per program.
+The renewal fee is due one year after the date of purchase and subsequent years after that date.
+There is a 10% discount for the purchase of 3 to 8 programs.
+For 9 or more programs, the discount is 15%.
+Parent Portal Video Rental with Parent Guide: \$4.99.
+In April, parent rentals of the videos are free in recognition of Sexual Abuse and Sexual Assault Awareness month.
+One must have the April promo code to do so.